pascallanger/DIY-Multiprotocol-TX-Module/Lua_scripts/DSMLIB/readme.txt

 - Separate the DSM Forwards Programing logic from the GUI
 - Log the comunnication with the RX on a /LOGS/dsm_log.txt to allow to debug it easier and see the exchange of data between the RX/TX
-- Created a black/white version with only Key/Roller Inputs (OTX)
+- Created a black/white Text only version with only Key/Roller Inputs
 - Created a nicer GUI for EdgeTX touchscreen color Radios
 - RX simulation for GUI development:  turn on SIMULATION_ON=true in the beginning of the lua file